Tafazzin: Structure

 The TAFAZZIN gene is located on the q arm of chromosome X at position 28 and it spans 10,208 base pairs.
 The TAFAZZIN gene produces a 21.3 kDa protein composed of 184 amino acids.
 The structure of the encoded protein has been found to differ at their N terminus and the central region, which are two functionally notable regions.
 A 30 residue hydrophobic stretch at the N terminus may function as a membrane anchor, which does not exist in the shortest forms of tafazzins.
 The second region is a variable exposed loop located between amino acids 124 and 195 in the central region.
 This hydrophilic region is known to interact with other proteins.
 TAZ has no known resemblance to other proteins.
 The half-life of tafazzin is just 3–6 hours, considerably shorter than most mitochondrial proteins, which may explain research difficulties in studying its structure.

 The putative phospholipid-binding site, which is the active site of Tafazzin, is a 57 amino acid cleft with two open ends and positively charged residues.
 In addition, tafazzin localizes to the membrane leaflets facing the intermembrane space (IMS), which is crucial for remodeling.
 Tafazzin differs from phospholipases in that it contains a conserved histidine residue, His-77, as part of the conserved HX4D motif seen in acyltransferases.
 This motif is responsible for facilitating the Asp-His dyad mechanism seen in many serine proteases.
 Many unique forms of tafazzin have been identified, with lengths from 129 to 292 amino acids.
-Tafazzin has at least 4 different isoforms.
-It has a molecular weight around 35kDa but may also appear in lower molecular weights due to species differences in isoform expression.
-7 functional classes of TAFAZZIN mutations have been classified based on the pathogenic loss-of-function mechanisms of each mutation.
+Tafazzin has at least four different isoforms.
+It has a molecular weight around 35 kDa but may also appear in lower molecular weights due to species differences in isoform expression.
+Seven functional classes of TAFAZZIN mutations have been classified based on the pathogenic loss-of-function mechanisms of each mutation.

 The TAFAZZIN gene contains two peptides independent of its active site for directing the protein to the mitochondria, forming residues 84–95 in exon 3 and residues 185–200 in exon 7/8 targets.
 Tafazzin localizes with peripheral association to membrane leaflets between the inner mitochondrial membrane (IMM) and outer mitochondrial membrane (OMM), facing the intermembrane space (IMS).
 Tafazzin's characteristic interfacial anchoring is achieved by its hydrophobic sequence from residues 215–232.
 Finally, the translocase of the outer membrane (TOM) and the translocase of the inner membrane (TIM) mediates tafazzin's movement and insertion into the OMM and anchoring to IMM.